tOlheiser/notes/node/mern/mongodb.md

 *How to form a URI string?*

+## Working with MongoDB

+You can use GUIs such as MongoDB Compass and Studio 3T to work with MongoDB, but this section will focus on the command line.

+1. Run 'mongod' in your command prompt to start the MongoDB server.
+2. Open up another shell and run 'mongo' to connect to MongoDB database server.

+### Sample Commands
+* db - Finds the current database you're in
+* show databases - Lists databases
+* use <your_db_name> - Go to a particular database

+### SQL Terms vs MongoDB Terms

+**SQL -> MongoDB**
+* Database -> Database
+* Tables -> Collections
+* Rows -> Documents (BSON)
+* Columns -> Fields

+#### Creating a Database
+command: use <your_db_name>

+If your database exists already, this command will just navigate to that database.
+If the database doesn't exist, this command will create it for you.
+Once the db is created, it will not display under your 'show database' command until it has data.

+#### Creating a Collection

+Navigate into your newly created database with the 'use' command.

+**First Method: Insert data into the collection.**
+*db.myCollection.insert({"name": "john", "age" : 22, "location": "colombo"})*

+This creates your collection 'myCollection', then it inserts a document with 'name' and 'age'.

+**Second Method: Creating a non-capped selection:**
+*db.createCollection("myCollection")*

+**Creating a capped collection:**
+*db.createCollection("mySecondCollection", {capped : true, size : 2, max : 2})*

+The size here means the limit is set to 2 megabytes, and max: 2 sets the max number of documents to two.

+Note about capped collections: If you try to insert more than two documents into mySecondCollection and use the find command, you'll only see the most recently inserted documents.
+(The very first document hasn't been deleted, it's just not showing.)

 ## Part 4: Install Node.js Dependencies
 * Express.js - Express is one of the most popular was of creating servers in Node.
 * CORS (Cross-Origin Resource Sharing) - safety feature that we need to bypass to be able to access resources out of localhost